RoleModel/turbo-confirm/README.md

 ### Manual Usage

-Though Turbo-Confirm was primarily designed to serve as [turbo-rails](https://github.com/hotwired/turbo-rails)' confirmation interface, it may also be invoked directly by application code.
+Though Turbo-Confirm was primarily designed to serve as [turbo-rails]' confirmation interface, it may also be invoked directly by application code.
 In almost the same manner as the native `window.confirm`.
-While native confirm pauses execution until the user accepts or declines, Turbo-Confirm is [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) based.
+While native confirm pauses execution until the user accepts or declines, Turbo-Confirm is [Promise][mdn-promise] based.

 e.g.